How is technology improving security in the hotel industry?

 Mobile apps

 Mobile apps have become indispensable for communication between hotel guests and staff.
-Any service request or a reported issue pops up as a notification on staff's smart devices and computers, ensuring a prompt reaction.
+Any service request or reported issue pops up as a notification on staff's smart devices and computers, ensuring a prompt reaction.

 Integration with law enforcement